2004 United States presidential election in Georgia

 The 2004 United States presidential election in Georgia took place on November 2, 2004.
 Voters chose 15 representatives, or electors to the Electoral College, who voted for president and vice president.

 Georgia was won by incumbent President George W. Bush by a 16.60% margin of victory.
 Prior to the election, all 12 news organizations considered this a state Bush would win, or otherwise a red state.
 Bush performed almost five points better than he did in 2000.
 He also won a wide majority of the counties and congressional districts.
 The results of the state were similar to other states in the South, such as Alabama, Mississippi, Tennessee, Kentucky, and Louisiana.
 Like those states, the exit polling showed racial polarization as Bush dominated among white voters, which made up almost 70% of the vote, and Kerry dominated among African American voters, which made up 30% of the state's population.
 Software engineer and talk show host Michael Badnarik (L-TX) would finish third in the popular vote in Georgia, getting 0.56% of the vote, one of his best statewide performances in the nation.

+In this election, Georgia voted 14.14% to the right of the nation at-large.
+Bush remains the last Republican to win Metro Atlanta in a presidential election.

-As of 2020, this remains the last time that Georgia has been decided by a double-digit margin in a presidential election.
-Bush is also the only Republican ever to win Georgia twice with Georgia also being 1 of 10 states to consecutively back George W. Bush to only support George H. W. Bush once.
-This is also the first time that Georgia voted Republican three elections in a row.
+As of 2024, this remains the last time that Georgia has been decided by a double-digit margin in a presidential election.
+Georgia was one of 10 states that George W. Bush won twice which had only backed George H. W. Bush once.
+This was the first time that Georgia voted Republican three elections in a row.

+Bush became the first of two Republican presidential candidates to win Georgia twice, followed by Donald Trump, and is the only one ever to do so in consecutive elections.